Ntenzin66/CircuitPython/README.md

     dot.fill((int(r), int(g), int(b)))

 ```
-New code that I learned for the Ultrasonic Sensor
+Above is the new code that I learned to help me with my Ultrasonic Sensor.

 ### Evidence